top of page

 Karen Foster, Development and Event Coordinator

-Karen joined the Briar Bush team in 2016 as the weekend educator.
-She has a B.S. in Ecology and brought with her a combination of experiences in outdoor education, after-school and summer camp programming, curriculum development, and environmental research.
-Karen began collecting these experiences at Churchville Nature Center leading hikes and Lenape programs followed by time in the high desert of Las Cruces, New Mexico as part of the USDA’s environmental research program.
-Since then, Karen has worked with the Fairmount Park Commission, at the Schuylkill Center for Environmental Education, and on a research team at Philly U. Karen enjoys working with Briar Bush's friendly and knowledgeable staff, and has loved being a part of her local nature center, as she believes that the key to creating a healthy environment begins in your own backyard.
+Karen joined the Briar Bush team in the fall of 2016 as an Environmental Educator and enjoys working with its dedicated and knowledgeable staff.
+She brought with her a B.S. in Ecology and a variety of experiences in outdoor education, after-school and summer camp programming, curriculum development, and environmental research.
+Karen began her career as an Environmental Educator at Churchville Nature Center followed by time in New Mexico as part of the USDA’s environmental research program.
+Since then, Karen has worked with the Fairmount Park Commission, the Schuylkill Center for Environmental Education, and Philly U. as part of an environmental research and education project.
+Karen's current position at Briar Bush includes fundraising, special event planning, community outreach, marketing and communications.
+Karen lives in Abington Township with her family and loves being a part of her local nature center.

 DSC_0113_edited.jpg